cyral-quickstart/quickstart-dashboards-kibana/CONTRIBUTING.md

 We welcome and appreciate contributions from the community.
 To contribute to this project, please follow these steps:

-1. Fork the project repository by clicking the "Fork" button at the top of the page.
-This creates a copy of the repository in your own GitHub account.
+1. Fork the project repository
-2. Clone the repository to your local machine using the git clone command followed by the URL of your forked repository.
-3. Create a new branch for your changes using git checkout -b <branch-name>.
-Please choose a branch name that is descriptive of the changes you plan to make.
-4. Make your changes to the code or documentation.
+2. Make your changes to the code or documentation.
 Please make sure your code follows the project's coding conventions and style guide.
-5. Test your changes thoroughly to ensure that they work as expected.
+3. Test your changes thoroughly to ensure that they work as expected.
-6. Commit your changes using git commit -m "Your commit message here".
-Please make sure your commit message is clear and descriptive.
-7. Push your changes to your forked repository using git push origin <branch-name>.
-8. Open a pull request (PR) by navigating to the original repository and clicking the "New pull request" button.
-Make sure that your fork and branch are selected, and that you have written a clear description of your changes in the PR message.
+4. Open a pull request (PR) and make sure that you have written a clear description of your changes in the PR message.
-9. Wait for feedback from the project maintainers.
+5. Wait for feedback from the project maintainers.
 They may ask you to make additional changes or provide more information before merging your changes into the main repository.
-10. Once your changes are accepted and merged, you can safely delete your branch both locally and remotely using git branch -d <branch-name> and git push origin --delete <branch-name>.

 Thank you for contributing to our project!

 Please note we have a [code of conduct](#code-of-conduct), please follow it in all your interactions with the project.

-## Getting started

-To get started with this project, follow these steps:

-1. Install the required dependencies.
-Make sure you have all the necessary dependencies installed on your system.
-Check the project's README file for instructions on how to install any required dependencies.
-2. Fork the repository.
-Click the "Fork" button on the repository's GitHub page to create your own copy of the project.
-3. Clone the repository.
-Clone the repository to your local machine using the git clone command followed by the URL of your forked repository.
-4. Create a new branch.
-Create a new branch for your changes using git checkout -b <branch-name>.
-Please choose a branch name that is descriptive of the changes you plan to make.
-5. Make changes.
-Make your changes to the code or documentation.
-Please make sure your code follows the project's coding conventions and style guide.
-6. Test your changes.
-Test your changes thoroughly to ensure that they work as expected.
-7. Commit your changes.
-Commit your changes using git commit -m "Your commit message here".
-Please make sure your commit message is clear and descriptive.
-8. Push your changes.
-Push your changes to your forked repository using git push origin <branch-name>.
-9. Open a pull request.
-Open a pull request (PR) by navigating to the original repository and clicking the "New pull request" button.
-Make sure that your fork and branch are selected, and that you have written a clear description of your changes in the PR message.
-10. Wait for feedback.
-Wait for feedback from the project maintainers.
-They may ask you to make additional changes or provide more information before merging your changes into the main repository.
-11. Stay up-to-date.
-If your PR is not merged immediately, be sure to keep your local repository up-to-date with the latest changes from the main repository by regularly pulling changes from the original repository to your local repository using git pull upstream main.

 ## Coding conventions